Mutual Fund Tax FAQ

 This way, any gain on your shares will be taxed (whenever you decide to sell the shares) at long-term capital-gains rates, which can be as low as 15%.
 However, if you roll your company stock into an IRA, all withdrawals are taxed at ordinary income rates, which can be as high as 35%.

-Therefore the taxable activity that takes place as part of the mutual fund management passes along tax liability to you, the mutual fund investor.
-For example, if a stock holding in your mutual fund pays dividends, then the fund manager later sells the stock at a higher value than he or she paid for it, you'll owe tax on two levels: 1) A dividend tax, which generally taxed as income, and 2) A capital gains tax, which will taxed at capital gains rates.
+For example, the taxable activity that takes place as part of the mutual fund management passes along tax liability to you, the mutual fund investor.
+If a stock holding in your mutual fund pays dividends, then the fund manager later sells the stock at a higher value than he or she paid for it, you'll owe tax on two levels: 1) A dividend tax, which generally taxed as income, and 2) A capital gains tax, which will taxed at capital gains rates.